European Union Center

 Website and/or Calendar Links

 Since its inception, the European Union Center has become the focal point on campus for teaching, research, and outreach programs on the European Union.
 The EUC brings together faculty and students from diverse disciplines across campus to promote the study of the EU and transatlantic relations, making it one of the most comprehensive EU centers in the US.
 The EUC is privileged to work with Center-affiliated faculty, many of whom are internationally-renowned experts in their fields.
 The EUC also works closely with many other institutions to provide high quality programs to a variety of audiences.
+We also support an annual competition for the Larry Neal Prize for Excellence in EU Studies.

 - To promote scholarly research on the EU and transatlantic relations by serving as a national resource center;